What is Real User Monitoring (RUM)?

 Report data sources: The data for the Core Web Vitals report comes from the CrUX report.
 The CrUX report gathers anonymized metrics about performance times from actual users visiting your URL (called field data).
 The CrUX database gathers information about URLs whether or not the URL is part of a Search Console property.

-So now you can see this information nice.
+So now you can see this information nicely.
 But you only know which pages on which devices are running slow and need improvements for the user experience.
 At the time of writing, it's not possible to see in Search Console which users (based on country or device type) have a bad user experience.
 It may be possible that those results are from a country that's far away from your server.
-This means you may need to add a world-wide network of servers for your website.
+This means you may need to add a worldwide network of servers for your website.

 I created a free tool you can use to check your Chrome User Experience Report (or, in short: CrUX).
 It loads the real user monitoring data collected by Google without adding your site to Google Search Console.